 So I went to my favorite embroidery site and look what I found there – OESD Freestanding Pumpkin Patch – a set of awesome embroidered pumpkins.

 There are 6 different amazing designs!
 The set costs only $29 and I can make as many pumpkin candle holders as I want.
-If you would like to buy this Pumpkin Set from OESD you can follow this link.

 Let me show you step-by-step how I made this pumpkin.